"Truly Life-Changing" - Patient Holly Miller and Shawna Willey, MD on the unrivalled benefits of Magtrace®

-In speaking to her surgeon, Shawna Willey, MD, she discovered the ‘delayed’ sentinel lymph node biopsy, a procedure currently indicated for use in patients undergoing mastectomy in the US only.
+In speaking to her surgeon, Shawna Willey, MD, she discovered ‘delayed’ sentinel lymph node biopsy, a procedure ideal for high-risk DCIS patients opting for a mastectomy.

 “Dr Willey was great in telling me about some of the latest procedures, including a new procedure [delayed SLNB] with Magtrace” explained Holly.

-Holly underwent a mastectomy on her right breast and full reconstruction, with the Magtrace® lymphatic tracer injected in the OR ahead of surgery.
+Holly underwent a mastectomy on her right breast and full reconstruction, with the Magtrace® lymphatic tracer injected in the operating room ahead of surgery.

-Unfortunately, the results from pathology showed that she was in the roughly 20% minority of patients with invasive DCIS, and further surgery would be required.
+Unfortunately, the results from pathology showed invasive disease, and further surgery would be required.
 “It was a surprise to get the phone call to say that I had invasive cancer.”
 Holly explained.